Science, Technology, Engineering, & MathematicsScience, Technology, Engineering, & Mathematics (STEM) information.

-Resources and information for enhancing the content knowledge and teaching skills of classroom teachers and links to foundational documents which guide California's science instruction
+Resources and information for enhancing the content knowledge and teaching skills of classroom teachers and links to foundational documents which guide California's science instruction.

-LCAP Primer for Science and Environmental Literacy Advocates
+LCAP Primer for Science and Environmental Literacy Advocates (PDF)

 The LCAP Toolkit for Science and Environmental Literacy was developed by The Lawrence Hall of Science at the University of California, Berkeley, along with a handful of partners.
 The toolkit is designed to help districts strengthen supports for science education and environmental literacy as they develop their Local Control and Accountability Plans (LCAP).